Recent developments have changed many things and will continue:

 Access to MONEY determines much about what is done in forests.

-In 2009 a new series of $100 bills were issued with little fan-fare.
+In 2009 a new series of $100 bills were released in 2013 with little fan-fare.
 The Currency File below describes this (now 7 year old phenomenon as of 2016) change in currency and much more.
 The discussion of the bill structure and some of the later discussions of other aspects of this period have been vetted in our experience.
 Some is beyond our immediate capacity for study.
 Discernment is a very personal thing!

 The tragic situation forest owners find themselves in today is directly related to the games being played with the creation and distribution of currency.
 It is imperative that one who would take on a strong stewardship program have a firm understanding of what they are up against and what is in the pipeline for change!